mortenjc/Q1/docs/source/hooks.rst

 ros
 ^^^
-The **ros** module provides mappings from addresses to variable names as given in the ROS User's Manual on pages 2 - 4.
-It also holds functions to print the individual fields of the INDEX nd LFILE file descriptors.
+The **ros** module provides mappings from addresses to variable names as given in the "ROS User's Manual", pages 2 - 4.
+It also holds functions to print the individual fields of the INDEX and LFILE file descriptors.